-If an air tool draws more air than the air compressor can deliver even when running full out the supply and pressure of compressed air to the air tool will decrease to the point where the air tool will not do the job it was designed to do.
+If an air tool draws more air than the air compressor can deliver even when running full out the supply and pressure of compressed air to the air tool will decrease.
+At a certain point, dropping air flow and pressure will not allow the air tool to do the job it was designed to do.
+Ultimately, the air tool will stop as the tank pressure continues to drop.

 When you add another air tank, when you are not using compressed air, your air compressor will run and fill both tanks – the one that came with the compressor and the one you have just added.